2024 Annual Report on Internal Complaint Handling

 2. The complaint

-Complaint about not responding to questions about an application for a disabled parking space.
+Complaint regarding failure to respond to questions about an application for a disabled parking space.

 Handled informally.